This vacancy is now closed.

 - Your plan to develop our China coverage (500 words max).

-- Two samples of your published work (print or online) on a relevant topic.
+- Two pre-edited samples in English of your work that was published (print or online) on a relevant topic.
 If you don’t have published work, please write a short example piece in Carbon Brief style.